mixxxdj/manual/source/chapters/vinyl_control.rst

   Setting up CDJs for use with timecode CDs is similar to setting up turntables.
 The figure below outlines a typical configuration.
-First, connect the RCA cables of the CDJs to an inputs of your sound card.
+First, connect the RCA cables of the CDJs to inputs of your sound card.
 Second, connect the inputs of your mixer to the outputs of your sound card.
 Make sure the input mode of your sound card is set to *Line*.